ibm-build-lab/terraform-ibm-cloud-pak/examples/ldap/README.md

 terraform apply --auto-approve
 ```

-## Outputs
+#### Outputs

-Verify the output "ibm_compute_vm_instance.cp4baldap (remote-exec): Start LDAP complete" is displayed and a Public IP created after the process is complete.
+Verify that the message: "ibm_compute_vm_instance.cp4ba ldap (remote-exec): Start LDAP complete" is displayed and a Public IP created after the process is complete.

 | Name                 | Description                                                                                                                                |
 | -------------------- | ------------------------------------------------------------------------------------------------------------------------------------------ |